vshih/CloudDiff/README.txt

 Additional categories
-dropbox, diff, compare, comparison
+Dropbox, diff, compare, comparison, version, versioning

 Detailed description
 --------------------
-Triggers your customized "diff" tool to compare files on Dropbox.
-This can be TortoiseMerge, kdiff3, FileMerge, or any tool which can be triggered at the command line.
+Opens your custom "diff" tool to compare file versions on Dropbox.
+This can be TortoiseMerge, kdiff3, FileMerge, or any tool which can be triggered from a command line.

 In the "Previous versions" view of the Dropbox web interface of any file, a column is added which allows you to select two versions to compare.
-Click the added "Diff" button, and your configured diff tool will open, once the versions have been downloaded.
+Click the Diff button, and your configured diff tool will open, once the versions have been downloaded.

 Supports Windows, Mac, and Linux as far as I know, though I can't be sure every possible configuration is covered.
 Please let me know if you run into any issues.